shamskhodary/Product-Page-Assignment1/README.md

 - *AntDesign*: A popular library for React to build high-quality UI components.
 It improves user experience and accessability.

-- *Caching data*: Cached data in localStorage, then checked if it already exits using extraReducer function.
+- *Caching data*: Cached data in localStorage, then checked if it already exists using extraReducer function.

 - *Handling Errors*: Handling 404 Error page using react router dom, if the user requests a non-existing routes, a page will appear and tell him of the error.